jay-joshy/allergyguide/content/tools/resources/oit_calculator_docs.md

 | 10   | 240          |
 | 11   | 300          |

-The goals of OIT can be achieved with many different protocols, and there is substantial heterogeneity in how OIT is implemented across Canada and between individual physicians.
+The goals of OIT can be achieved with many different protocols, and **there is substantial heterogeneity in how OIT is implemented across Canada and between individual physicians**.
 That variability may manifest in different forms of food (powders, whole, liquid), when/how dilution is used, how many total steps are taken, the protein target for each step, among others.
 While there is little evidence that specific dosing schedules are superior to others, the ability to create, edit, and adapt protocols for a patient’s specific situation is clearly important.

 ### 2.2 The problem